lienne/PixelMart/README.md

 - **Dashboard for Sellers:**
   Sellers have access to a dedicated dashboard where they can manage their digital product listings, view sales metrics, and update account settings.

+- **Secure Payment Processing:**
+  Users are redirected to a Stripe login / sign up page if they choose to become sellers, which then handles all their payment processing securely.

 - **Responsive Design:**
   The frontend is built using Material UI and is fully responsive, ensuring a seamless experience on desktops, tablets, and mobile devices.